 This recipe calls for a 1:1 ratio of carob to peanut butter.
 The amount will depend on your molds.
 A good starting point is 1/3 cup carob chips to 1/3 cup peanut butter.

 Carob chips tend to be dry and not as easy to melt as chocolate.
 But the peanut butter helps add some needed oils to get a good consistency.
+If needed, add about 1/4 tsp of melted coconut oil to get a nice consistency.

 Place carob chips and peanut butter in a microwave safe bowl.
 Heat for 1 minute on 50% power.
 Remove and stir until smooth.
 If your carob chips haven’t melted all the way then re-heat for another 20 seconds on 50% power and repeat until the mixture is smooth and fudgy.